nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

 title: "PHP internals: When does foreach copy?"
 excerpt: PHP's foreach language construct sometimes copies the array it iterates and sometimes does not.
 This post analyzes when and why this happens.
 ---
+**Update** (2017-24-12): This article describes the copying behavior of `foreach` in PHP 5.
+A better description of the overall foreach behavior and the reasons behind it, covering both PHP 5 and PHP 7, is available in [this StackOverflow answer][foreach].

-**Important**: This post requires some knowledge of PHP's internal workings, namely `zval`s, `refcount`s and copy-on-write behavior.
+This post requires some knowledge of PHP's internal workings, namely `zval`s, `refcount`s and copy-on-write behavior.
 If those terms don't mean anything to you, you will need to read up on them in oder to understand this post.
 I would recommend [an article by Sara Golemon][0].

 PHP's `foreach` is a very neat and to-the-point language construct.
 Still some people don't like to use it, because they think it is slow.
 One reason usually named is that `foreach` copies the array